 Simple English definitions for legal terms

-Read a random definition: special execution
+Read a random definition: legal-certainty test

 Line-item veto: A power given to the leader of a government that allows them to cancel certain parts of a law, usually related to spending, while still approving the rest of the law.
 Some states allow their governors to use a line-item veto, but the Supreme Court has said that the federal government cannot use it.